Peoria Child Custody Lawyer

 Joint Custody

-The Joint Parenting Agreement will contain a mediation clause, which requires the parents to settle any disputes regarding the joint custody arrangement through mediation.
-In this state, child custody may not be modified for at least 2 years after the original custody order, unless the court is convinced that the existing custody arrangement will endanger the child's physical, mental, moral, or emotional health.
+The Joint Parenting Agreement contains a mediation clause, requiring parents to settle any disputes regarding the joint custody arrangement through mediation.
+In this state, child custody may not be modified for at least two years after the original custody order, unless the court is convinced that the existing custody arrangement will endanger the child's physical, mental, moral, or emotional health.

 - Avvo Superb Rating for family law and divorce